 An interesting study by Best et al. they 527 participants aged 14-16 and the results showed that 48 percent used social networking sites to seek help (1).
 An interesting finding in this study was that young men & women who reported messaging online friends about personal problems showed statistically significantly higher levels of mental well-being.

-This is another reason we suggest adding BeTimeful to your browser so you can stay connected not distracted when the newsfeed is gone.
+This is another reason we suggest adding BeTimeful to your browser or downloading the BeTimeful App so you can stay connected and not be distracted when the newsfeed is gone.

 Quitting social media can lead to withdrawal symptoms similar to quitting drugs or smoking such as anxiety, stress, and boredom.

 The next step is to reframe this situation not as a problem but as an opportunity.

 The first step is to clearly envision what you could achieve if you give up the bad habit of spending hours on social media.
 To do that, let’s take a look at the amount of time you actually spend on social media and let’s do some basic math: